Unicon/shibboleth-idp-dockerized/README.md

 > Use of this image requires acceptance of the *Oracle Binary Code License Agreement for the Java SE Platform Products*  (<http://www.oracle.com/technetwork/java/javase/terms/license/index.html>).

 ## Creating a Shibboleth IdP Configuration
-To create your initial IdP config, run it with:
+Assuming that you do not already have one, create your initial IdP configuration by run with:

 ```
 docker run -it -v $(pwd):/ext-mount --name=shib_deleteme unicon/shibboleth-idp init-idp.sh; docker rm shib_deleteme
 ```

-> This downloads the base image, if it does not already exists, creates a temporary container and exports the new configuration to the local file system.
-After the process completes, the temporary container is deleted as it is no longer needed.
+> This downloads the base image, if it does not already exists, creates a temporary container, and exports the new configuration to the local (Docker Host) file system.
+After the process completes, the temporary Docker container is deleted as it is no longer needed.

-The files in the `customized-shibboleth-idp/` directory are your idp specific files.
+The files in the `customized-shibboleth-idp/` directory are your IdP specific files.
 Safe guard them, especially the `credentials/` directory.
+You will apply these files to the IdP base image in your own custom image.

 ## Using the Image
-This image is ideal for use as a base image for ones own deployment.

-Assuming that you have a similar layout with your configuration, credentials, and war customizations.
+You can use this image as a base image for one's own IdP deployment.
+Assuming that you have a layout with your configuration, credentials, and war customizations (see above).
 The directory structure could look like:

 ```
 [basedir]